The Day of Reckoning

 Like a switch flipped, a shadowy cowl fell on their faces, casting it into darkness.
 Two pairs of glacial eyes stared back at them coldly.
 Two pools of chilling, cauldron black.

 “You will not breathe a word of this to anyone,” she hissed, her tone acidic.
 “The autopsy report will be marked as confidential.
 Those who found their body must be sworn to secrecy or suffer the consequences if they do not.”

-Both detectives wore identical expressions; eyes rounded and their mouths agape, their minds suddenly failing to grasp comprehension.
+Both detectives stood there, eyes rounded, their minds suddenly failing to grasp comprehension.

 “No one can and no one will report of this, because no one will ever know,” Mr Apion affirmed.
 His voice as lifeless as a catacomb.
-“No media coverage, no widespread gossip.
+“No news coverage, no widespread gossip.
 To the town and to the world, our heirs, our children are still missing.”

 Detective Ford’s gaze bounced between them with palpable shock.
 “But why?
 Don’t you want justice done and to find the savage that did this to your children?”

 Mr Apion lifted a silencing hand.
 “This is about the Apions’ survival.
 Because of our families’ long-standing wealth, we are natural targets for extortion, an incitement for kidnapping and being held for ransom.
 So we thought our twins were.”

 Mrs Apion added her arctic voice, “This would make us weak, grounding the impression that we are easy prey.
 Even though they were no ransom demands for our children.
-The policy of our line, it must hold that the Apion do not negotiate, if we did.
+The policy of our line, it must hold that the Apions do not negotiate, if we did.
 We would never be safe.”

 Detective Smith’s face twisted with true and horrified bafflement.